hexa-org/policy/specs/IDQL-core-specification.md

   and returned after an IDQL client creates or modifies an IDQL policy.

 Informational attributes include:
-* `app` - An OPTIONAL string identifier that may be used to group policy statements pertaining to a common application.
+* `applicationId` - An OPTIONAL string identifier that may be used to group policy statements pertaining to a common application.
-* `disp` - An OPTIONAL string containing a description of the intent of the policy.
+* `description` - An OPTIONAL string containing a description of the intent of the policy.
 * `layer` - An OPTIONAL string identifier that may be used to group policy statements in a common container or application layer.